drysius/lggs/README.md

 ### License

-This project is licensed under the Apache-2.0 License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT lincense.

 ### Contributing

 Contributions are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/drylian/loggings).
+If you find any bugs or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/drysius/loggings).

 ### Support